Pant/nextcloudpi-readthedocs/Configuration-Reference.md

 This is a DNS server that you might need in case you cannot access you cloud from inside your house by the external URL, such as _mycloud.freeDNS.org_.
 This depends on wether your router supports _NAT loopback_.

 See [this post](https://ownyourbits.com/2017/03/09/dnsmasq-as-dns-cache-server-for-nextcloudpi-and-raspbian/) for details.
-## fail2ban
-As soon as your NextClouPi is connected to the internet it might get attacked.
-Most attacks are probably automated attacks by botnets or scripts trying to break into your System by simply using standard username/password combinations like admin/admin. [fail2ban](https://github.com/fail2ban/fail2ban/wiki/How-fail2ban-works2) scans your webserver logs (which can be found under /var/log/apache2/error.log) for failed login attempts.
-If there are to many failed attempts (default is 6 failed attempts within 10 minutes) fail2ban will ban the attacker's IP address for a certain amount of time (default is 10 minutes).
-If you activate mail alerts you will receive emails when fail2ban locks out certain IP addresses.
-NextCloudPi uses fail2ban to secure Nextcloud logins as well as SSH logins.

-### How to activate
-Run the TUI (`ncp-config`) or use the WebUI.
-1. Change `ACTIVE` to `yes`
-2. Change (optional) `BANTIME` (in seconds, default: 600 = 10 minutes) to change the duration of a ban for a certain IP address after too many failed login attempts.
-3. Change (optional) `FINDTIME` (in seconds, default: 600 = 10 minutes) to change the time slot in which  failed login attempts are counted and the IP address gets banned.
-4. Change (optional) `MAXRETRY` (default: 6 attempts) to change the number of failed login attempts that trigger an IP address ban.
-5. Change (optional) `EMAIL` with your personal email to receive ban notifications.
-6. Change (optional) `MAILALERTS` to activate/deactivate email notifications.
-7. Click Run (WebUI) or Start (TUI)

 ## freeDNS
 [FreeDNS](https://freedns.afraid.org/) client.